blackducksoftware/hub/docker-swarm/README.md

 --with-registry-auth
 ```

-Once the data has been restored, the rest of the services can be brought up using the commands from
-the 'Running' section below, the services that are currently running do not need to be stopped or removed.

-### Restoring the DB Data
+#### Restoring the PostgreSQL data

-There is a script in './bin' that will restore the data from an existing DB Dump file.
+The previously created PostgreSQL dump file can now be used to restore data to the current version of Hub.

+The following script can be executed against the current versioned and running 'hub-postgres' Docker container from the Docker host:

 ```
-./bin/hub_db_migrate.sh <path to dump file>
+./bin/hub_db_migrate.sh <local_postgresql_dump_file_path>
 ```

-Once you run this, you'll be able to stop the existing containers and then run the full compose file.
+This script restores a local PostgreSQL dump file into the running PostgreSQL instance within the Docker container.
+When complete, the existing, running Hub Docker
+containers can be stopped and the full compose file can be used to bring up the full Hub Docker deployment.

+##### Possible Errors

 When an dump file is restored from an AppMgr version of Hub, you might see a couple of errors like: